pandeydivesh15/AVSR-Deep-Speech/README.md

 ## Data-Preprocessing for Training

-Please note that these data-preprocessing steps are only required if your training audio/video files are quite long (> 1 min). **If you have access to shorter wav files (length in secs) and their associated transcripts, you will not require any data-preprocessing** (you will need CSV files too, see [bin/import_ldc93s1.py](./bin/import_ldc93s1.py) for one example).
+Please note that these data-preprocessing steps are only required if your training audio/video files are quite long (> 1 min). **If you have access to shorter wav files (length in secs) and their associated transcripts, you will not require any data-preprocessing** (you must have CSV files too, see [bin/import_ldc93s1.py](./bin/import_ldc93s1.py) for downloading one example dataset).
 In case you have longer audio/video files, it is suggested to use data-preprocessing.

 These steps require videos/audios and their associated time-aligned transcripts.
 Time aligned time stamps for your audios/videos can be found using [Gentle](https://github.com/lowerquality/gentle/) or [Red Hen Lab's Audio Pipeline](https://github.com/RedHenLab/Audio/tree/master/Pipeline) or any other alignment application.